 - If a significant proportion of those taking antidepressant medications have not been to a mental health professional in the past year, are they really getting the ongoing medical and psychiatric evaluations necessary to properly evaluate, treat and manage their depression?

-- How much of this antidepressant use could be decreased if other treatments were tried prior to antidepressant medications (exercise, diet, herbal medicine, homeopathy, stress management, sleep hygiene, psychotherapy)?
+- How much of this antidepressant use could be decreased if holistic medicine treatments were tried prior to antidepressant medications (exercise, diet, herbal medicine, homeopathy, stress management, sleep hygiene, psychotherapy)?

 - Is the difference in use across ethnicity a result of cultural differences in seeking help and/or the type of treatment sought?
 Or is it more readily explained by differences in access to care?